 8. Nurses care for other people, but sometimes fail to look after the people they care the most.

-After all the long work hours and stress, it is often expected that nurses still have the endurance to do other non-medical or nursing related activities.
-Well, it is true, it’s not like they loss a limb after a 12 or 16 hour shift, but it could have been better if they will be the one to be catered after work.
-Nurses are humans, just humans who also needs other people’s care simply because their energy also wears off.
+After all the long work hours and stress, it is often expected that nurses still have the endurance to do other non-medical or nursing-related activities.
+Well, it is true, it’s not like they loss a limb after a 12 or 16-hour shift, but it could have been better if they will be the one to be catered after work.
+Nurses are humans, just humans who also need other people’s care simply because their energy also wears off.

 10. Nurses in certain countries are undercompensated

-Being a nurse is a very adventurous and knowledge nurturing experience, but there are certain factors that an individual needs to be equip and aware of prior opting this.
+Being a nurse is a very adventurous and knowledge nurturing experience, but there are certain factors that an individual needs to be equipped and aware of prior opting for this.
 This is the rationale why people would say nursing is a calling, not a profession.
-Besides, the mere act of nursing means to genuinely take care of someone, regardless of the situation.
-Therefore it should be expected that great challenges will lie ahead, but nurses still needs to be dedicated and true on what they’ve promised the minute they articulated the Florence Nightingale Pledge.
+Besides, the mere act of nursing means to take care of someone, regardless of the situation genuinely.
+Therefore it should be expected that significant challenges will lie ahead.
+However, nurses still need to be dedicated and sincere on what they’ve promised the minute they articulated the Florence Nightingale Pledge.